drexelieee/dragonhacks/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run deploy`

+Builds and deploys the build onto the master branch.
+The website is then deployed as a GitHub page at http://jcarrete5.github.io/dragonhacks. **This will not work unless you have push access to this repository**.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).